prajwalkk/akka-clustersharding-can-chord-sims/README.md

     * Node Group.
         * This module is responsible to hold the information about the node actors in the Akka System.
         * This is an Akka actor, also.
-        * The node group's job is to Create the number of nodes that is specified in the configuraton file.
+        * The node group's job is to Create the number of nodes that is specified in the configuration file.
         * This captures the Node Actors' **snapshot**.
 Aggregates them and writes them to a file.
         * present in the `com.chord.akka.actors` package
     * Node Actor
         * The main Computing component
         * `com.chord.akka.actors` package
         * Each node implements the functions specified in the chord algorithm
         * A node is added to the ring sequentially.
-No node joins occour simultaneously
+No node joins occur simultaneously
         * While joining the ring, the node's finger table is initialized.
-If it is the first node, it's successoor and Predecessor are set to itself
+If it is the first node, it's successor and predecessor are set to itself
         * A node stores the data it is responsible for, uses fingertable, hashing and the key to decide on that
         * Node Operations.
 They are either messages or functions.
 The decisions of choosing them to be messages and functions are elaborated below
             1. `Join`